hmfrank/pwdgen/README.md

 ## Problems of determinism
-1. Generated passwords are not always accepted by websites
+* Generated passwords are not always accepted by websites (1)
-2. Too fast hashing makes brute-force attacks on the master password (relatively) easy
+* Too fast hashing makes brute-force attacks on the master password (relatively) easy (2)
-3. Having to enter your account data prior to every generation is inconvenient
+* Having to enter your account data prior to every generation is inconvenient (3)
-4. Once-generated passwords cannot be changed later
+* Once-generated passwords cannot be changed later (4)

 ## My solutions
-1. Hash multiple times if bad passwords are generated
+* Hash multiple times if bad passwords are generated (1)
-1. Extract a number and a special character from the digest and include them in the password
+* Extract a number and a special character from the digest and include them in the password (1)
-2. Use scrypt for slower hashing
+* Use scrypt for slower hashing (2)
-2. Generate a really strong digest (~1 min of generation) and store it locally.
-Then use that for every normal generation.
+* Generate a really strong digest (~1 min of generation), store it locally, and then use that for every normal generation (2)
-3. Make generations quicker with a locally saved account list
+* Make generations quicker with a locally saved account list (3)
-4. Include a version parameter in the generation
+* Include a version parameter in the generation (4)

 ## How to compile it
 ```